musabali314/safe-marl-cooperative-navigation/README.md

 ### 3.2 Sampling-Based MPC (Fallback)

-Approximates MPC by:
-- Sampling candidate actions near `a_RL`,
+- Samples candidate actions near `a_RL`
-- Forward simulating trajectories,
+- Forward-simulates trajectories
-- Penalizing unsafe predictions,
+- Penalizes unsafe predictions
-- Selecting the lowest-cost action.
+- Selects the lowest-cost action

-This backend is used automatically if ACADOS is unavailable.
+Used automatically if ACADOS is unavailable.

 ---